Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.0 Setup is manageable, but it still asks more of you than a ready-to-place sofa.
+Assembly 4.0 Setup was manageable, though it still took more effort than a ready-to-place sofa.

-Cooling / Breathability 3.2 The microfiber trapped more warmth than I wanted during longer viewing sessions.
+Cooling / Breathability 3.2 The microfiber held more warmth than we wanted during longer viewing sessions.

-Seat Comfort 3.8 Supportive for everyday sitting without tipping into stiffness.
+Seat Comfort 3.8 Supportive for everyday sitting without feeling overly stiff.

-Back Support 3.6 Fine for short and mid-length sits, though I wanted a small lumbar pillow by the end of a longer movie.
+Back Support 3.6 Good for short and mid-length sits; a lumbar pillow helped during longer movies.

 Seat Depth Fit 3.7 Best for upright sitting, with less stretch-out room than deeper sofas.

-Ease of Movement / Repositioning 4.2 It is easy to shift in the room and easy to change posture on.
+Ease of Movement / Repositioning 4.2 Easy to shift in the room and easy to change posture on.

-Durability 3.5 The frame felt steady, but the overall build still reads as basic daily-use furniture.
+Durability 3.5 The frame felt steady, though the build reads as basic daily-use furniture.

-Layout Practicality 4.4 Its medium footprint fits a wide range of common living-room layouts.
+Layout Practicality 4.4 The medium footprint fits many common living-room layouts.

-Cleaning 3.4 Fixed cushions and a non-removable cover limit how far you can go after a spill.
+Cleaning 3.4 Fixed cushions and a non-removable cover limit deep cleanup after spills.

-Value 4.5 At the test price, it delivered a fair amount of sofa for the money.
+Value 4.5 At the test price, it delivered a lot of sofa for the money.

 Overall Score 3.8 A practical baseline pick with solid value and few surprises.